crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Summoners
   The Summoner specialises in calling creatures from this and other worlds to give assistance.
-Although they can at first summon only very wimpy creatures, the more advanced summoning spells allow summoners to call on such powers as elementals and demons.
+Although they can at first summon only very weak creatures, the more advanced summoning spells allow summoners to call on such powers as hydras and dragons.

 Necromancers
   The Necromancer is a magician who specialises in the less pleasant side of